UK Research and Innovation (previously RCUK) Open Access to Articles

 UK Research and Innovation policy and frequently accessed questions can be viewed at:

-UKRI is currently reviewing its policy and we expect a public consultation late 2019 and new policy implementation during 2020.
-Read more here https://www.ukri.org/news/update-on-ukri-open-access-review/
+UKRI is currently reviewing its policy and we expect a public consultation in 2020 and new policy implementation during 2020.
+Read more here https://www.ukri.org/funding/information-for-award-holders/open-access/open-access-review/